"she suffered from a phobia about birds"

 When I read that most Islamic terrorists imprisoned in Britain reject any form of reconciliation, therapy and re-education, I am almost overwhelmed with revulsion as I witness the depths to which some human beings - flesh and blood like me - can sink.

-.
+So, there you have it.
 I have been through the thesaurus of synonyms, and I have to accept the verdict that I have a definite fear of Islam.
 An irrational fear?
 I leave you to judge.